-What You May be Thinking What We Want You to Know In order to conduct a thorough investigation, there may be times during the investigation when the Investigator needs to share information related to the allegations with individuals participating in the investigation process (i.e., Complainants, Respondents, witnesses, and Advisors).
-While Complainants and Respondents are free to share information about their personal experiences with others, they are asked to exercise tremendous discretion and caution in the event that they need to discuss the investigation with others.
+What You May be Thinking What We Want You to Know While Complainants and Respondents are free to share information about their personal experiences with others, they are asked to exercise tremendous discretion and caution if they need to discuss the investigation with others.
 Respondents will be treated harshly by their peers, excluded from their friend groups or social clubs, or experience retaliation on campus.
 The university has a policy prohibiting retaliation.
-Generally, retaliation is any negative action taken against an individual because they are a Complainant, Respondent, or witness in a Title IX investigation.
-Respondents should promptly contact the Title IX Office if they believe they are experiencing retaliation by others.
+Generally, retaliation is any negative action taken against an individual because they are a Complainant, Respondent, or witness in an investigation.
+Respondents should promptly contact the Title IX & EO Office if they believe they are experiencing retaliation by others.
 The investigation will go on forever.
 The university makes every effort to complete the investigation within 100 working days.

 III.
-Why Did I Receive a Notice of Allegations from the Title IX Office?
+Why Did I Receive a Notice of Allegations from the Title IX & EO Office?

-The Title IX and Gender Equity Office issued a Notice of Allegations to you because either the Complainant or the Title IX and Gender Equity Officer formally requested an investigation into an allegation(s) that you violated the university's Nondiscrimination Policy (available at https://calstate.policystat.com/policy/12891658/latest/#autoid-4k225).
+The Office for Title IX and Equal Opportunity issued a Notice of Allegations to you because either the Complainant or the Title IX and Equal Opportunity Officer formally requested an investigation into an allegation(s) that you violated the university's Nondiscrimination Policy (available at https://calstate.policystat.com/policy/12891658/latest/#autoid-4k225).

-The Notice of Allegations was provided to you because the Title IX and Gender Equity Office wants to ensure that you are aware that an investigation is commencing, and that you understand exactly what is being investigated.
+The Notice of Allegations was provided to you because the Office for Title IX and Equal Opportunity wants to ensure that you know that an investigation is commencing, and that you understand precisely what is being investigated.
 Therefore, the Notice of Allegations contains important information about the nature of the allegation(s), the potential violations of the Nondiscrimination Policy, your rights, and the disciplinary process.
 If other potential violations of the Nondiscrimination Policy are raised during the investigation, you will receive an Amended Notice of Allegations with a full and fair opportunity to respond.

-Please know that the fact that you received a Notice of Allegations does not mean that the university has reached any conclusions about whether the alleged conduct has occurred.
-You are presumed not responsible for the allegations and that presumption can only be overcome if there is a finding of responsibility at the end of the investigative process.
+The fact that you received a Notice of Allegations does not mean that the university has reached any conclusions about whether the alleged conduct has occurred.
+You are presumed not responsible for the allegations, and that presumption can only be overcome if there is a finding of responsibility at the end of the investigative process.

 IV.
-What Are the Different Investigative Processes (i.e., Tracks 1, 2, and 3)?
+What Are the Different Investigative Processes?